reMRKableDev/node-basics-intro/05-node-mongoose-odm-starter/simple/README.md

 ### How To Use:

-Once dependencies are installed, navigate to the ```app.js``` file and uncomment any of the functions you want to run.
+Once dependencies are installed, navigate to the ```app.js``` file.

+All functions are available to use, comment out the ones you don't need to test and run.

 Once that is done, the project can be run using: